Who is required to pay tuition fees at the University of Helsinki?

-No, the annual fee is fixed upon year of entry.
+No, the annual tuition fee is fixed in the year of entry.

 When is the tuition fee due?

-Applicants receive information on the results of their application for a study place and scholarship in the middle of April at latest.
-Information on the tuition fee and payment procedure is included in the material which is sent to all admitted applicants.
-One is able to pay the fee any time after receiving the information.
+Applicants receive information on the results of their application for a study place and scholarship in the middle of April at the latest.
+Instructions on how to pay the tuition fee will be sent to you right after you have been admitted to a degree programme.

-It is very advisable to pay the tuition fee early for the following reasons:
+It is highly recommended that you pay the tuition fee within 30 days of receiving your results for the following reasons:

-- the best housing offers are available to those who react fast;
+- The best housing offers are available to those who react quickly.

-- if you are among the first ones accepting your study place, the University of Helsinki will offer you a chance to participate in an Intensive Finnish Course in the Helsinki Summer School for free!
+- If you are among the first to accept your study place, the University of Helsinki will offer you the chance to participate in an Intensive Finnish Course at the Helsinki Summer School for free!